Examtie/Public-Backend/README.md

 - ❌ Modifications are **not allowed**
 - ✅ This repository is public for viewing purposes only

-All rights reserved © Examtie, Regenxy 2025
+All rights reserved © Examtie, Regenxy, Bread 2025